 Over the past few years, airlines, hotel chains, governments and retailers have pledged to either drastically cut or completely remove the volume of single-use plastics in their business.

-Now, those independent moves will become a legal requirement courtesy of the new EU law that’ll ban a host of single-use plastics that are most commonly found polluting oceans and beaches around the glob.
+Now, those independent moves will become a legal requirement courtesy of the new EU law that’ll ban a host of single-use plastics that are most commonly found polluting oceans and beaches around the globe.

 The new legislation will go into effect in 2021 and cover all E.U member countries.
 Unfortunately, the new law does not ban all plastic items, such as drink bottles, but does mandate that all plastic bottles need to be made with 30 percent recycled material by 2030.